SvelteKit Auth - Let's Decide What To Use

 }

-Given that the user only holds access to the sessionId in their cookies, they pass this to the server, where you’ll create a utility function db.getUser(sessionId) to ping the database for the user details matching the sessionId, which would have to be set upon a successful login.
+in their cookies, they pass this to the server, where you’ll create a utility function db.getUser(sessionId)

-As of SvelteKit v2, The options parameter of cookies.set is also now required.
-SO you’ll need to enter the path of the cookies to prevent misplaced cookie scope.
-To apply to your whole domain, enter path: '/' and you’ll be hunky-dory.
+of the cookies to prevent misplaced cookie scope.
+To apply to your whole domain, enter path: '/'

-It’s also important to note that if you set credentials: 'included' in a fetch request, other cookies will not be passed.
+It’s also important to note that if you set credentials: 'included'

 SvelteKit Hooks for injecting Auth Properties

 Another useful function that SvelteKit has enabled to easily build in auth is server hooks.
-This is middleware that you get to put between every incoming server request, and load or action functions.
-The benefit is that you get to modify what gets exposed and passed through to these functions.
+This is middleware that you get to put between every incoming server request, and load

-If you want to implement them, you must first create a file src/hooks.server.js.
+If you want to implement them, you must first create a file src/hooks.server.js

-Server hooks are typically used in auth systems to modify the locals property of the request, for example:
+Server hooks are typically used in auth systems to modify the locals

 import type { Handle } from '@sveltejs/kit';